 6. Campsites are less busy

-You’ll never feel crowded at any of The Secret Campsites and our Wild Boar Wood is particularly peaceful with jut nine bell tents sharing the woods.
+You’ll never feel crowded at any of our campsites and our Wild Boar Wood is particularly peaceful with just nine bell tents sharing the woods.
 Each pitch has its own space but good weather and school holidays mean there are inevitably more people around in the summer.
 Come in spring and beat the crowds.